HamidQNET/YGOReviewHub/README.md

 - AutoMapper
 - automapper dependency injection

-- Make sure in your main project file this is set to false => < InvariantGlobalization > false < / InvariantGlobalization >
+- Make sure in your main project file this is set to false:
+- < InvariantGlobalization > false < / InvariantGlobalization >